São Lourenço, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Make sure to choose the necessary type.
-The majority of adapters on sale are just plug changers and expect your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C and N. Be careful to pick the necessary type.
+Most adapters currently being sold are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most areas.

 What to wear/what to pack: